-Nothing short of a foodie legend, Restaurant & Hotel Taubenkobel’s quirky 19th century Austrian farmhouse is the iconic culinary destination of Austria - and beyond.
+Nothing short of a foodie legend, Restaurant & Hotel Taubenkobel’s quirky 19th century Austrian country cottage is the iconic culinary destination of Austria - and beyond.

 Serious pilgrims of food flock from far reaches of the globe to this tiny gourmet hub of creative flavour.